How do I keep my Shopify Plus store fast after an overhaul?

-Let's talk about a retainer →FROM $1,000/MONTH — Rate scoped after the baseline audit.
+Let's talk about a retainer →FROM $1,000/MONTH.
+Rate confirmed after baseline audit.
 Confirmed before work begins.

 Ongoing work, defined scope.
 Every engagement month includes the following.